XenyxNZ/Arma-3-Performance-Guide/README.md

 ### Getting to the parameters

 * Open the Arma 3 launcher.
-* Click on "Parameters" found on the left side.
+* Navigate to the "Parameters" tab found on the left side.
-* Click on "All Parameters" found at the top of the parameters tab.
+* At the top of the Parameters tab, click "All Parameters".

 ### Setting parameters
 Only the recommended parameters for general use and optimal performance will be listed.